Smiling businesswoman viewing mobile phone and enjoying coffee break in front of the office.

 Key points about: fair credit scores

-Have you recently checked your credit and found you fall within the fair credit score range, but you aren’t sure what that means?
-Here, we’ll discuss what a fair credit score is, how a fair credit score may affect your ability to get a loan, and how to stay on top of a fair credit score.
+Have you recently checked your credit and found you fall within the fair credit score range, but you aren’t sure what it means?
+Here, we’ll discuss what a fair credit score is, how a fair credit score may affect your ability to get a loan or credit card, and how to stay on top of a fair credit score to see if you can improve it.

 According to the FICO® Score scale1, a fair credit score is 580-669.
-Consumers in this range may have had a missed payment and/or have high levels of credit card debt.
-With a score in the fair range, consumers may find themselves paying higher interest rates on credit cards and other debts.
+Consumers in this range may have missed payments in their credit history and/or have high levels of credit card debt.
+With a score in the fair range, consumers may find themselves paying higher interest rates on credit cards and other debts and may not qualify for some types of credit.

 The FICO® Credit Score ranges